Mr-Somebody/notes/_posts/prog/2017-04-10-Valid Anagram.md

 comments: true
 excerpt_separator: <!--more-->
 ---
-## Description
->Given two strings s and t, write a function to determine if t is an anagram of s.
+Given two strings s and t, write a function to determine if t is an anagram of s.
 <!--more-->

->For example,
+For example,
 s = "anagram", t = "nagaram", return true. s = "rat", t = "car", return false.

->Note:
+Note:
 You may assume the string contains only lowercase alphabets.

 >Follow up: